Topologically Stable BPS and Non-BPS States in Supersymmetric $\mathcal{N}=2$ Baby-Skyrme Model: Bogomolny Equations of the Non-BPS States using the Novel Method

 Let \(\mathcal{X}=\xi^2\) then the above equation can be recast into the differential equation for \(\mathcal{X}\).
 It is straightforward to solve \eqref{effEq} and the solutions that satisfies \(u(0,\theta)=0\) is given by

 We can see that the negative branch solutions are monotonically decreasing in \(r\) and are always negative.
 Since \(\mathcal{X}=u\Bar{u}\geq0\) then the negative branch should be neglected.
-Furthermore, there is a cut-off radius for the positive branch at for \(-2< C_1<\frac{2}{3}\), and for \(\frac{2}{3}<C_1<2\) there is no cut-off radius, implying that the solution extends to \(r\rightarrow\infty\).
+Furthermore, there is a cut-off radius for the positive branch at that are well defined for \(-2< C_1\leq0\), implying that the corresponding non-BPS solution is a compacton.

 Because there are values of \(C_1\) that produce compact solutions, we shall consider whether they belong to compactons or not.
 In order to do so we need to study the distribution of the Skyrmion through its topological charge.
 The topological charge density is given by